-- PSA (b)(6) will be located at WEC headquarters in downtown Madison, WI and connected virtually to Wisconsin Statewide Intelligence Center.
-CISA will be supporting all election operations virtually, rather than in person, based on current COVID-19 public health guidelines and guidance from CISA leadership. - and (b)(3):6 USC will be monitoring remotely and standing by if additional local support is CSAs (b)(6) requested. - CISA Region V Operations, Regional Director, and Regional PSA will be monitoring remotely (from Chicago) and standing by if support is requested. - CISA Region V Operations will also participate in multiple chat rooms, dashboards, and collaboration sites during the voting period to monitor election activities, including the ESI dashboard that will be used to THE OLICE HELLINGS AND A STATE OF THE STATE communicate directly with CISA Headquarters.
+- PSA (10) (6) will be located at WEC headquarters in downtown Madison, WI and connected virtually to Wisconsin Statewide Intelligence Center, CISA will be supporting all election operations virtually, rather than in person, based on current COVID-19 public health guidelines and guidance from CISA leadership. - and (b) (6) will be monitoring remotely and standing by if additional local support is CSAs (b) (6) requested. - CISA Region V Operations, Regional Director, and Regional PSA will be monitoring remotely (from Chicago) and standing by if support is requested. - CISA Region V Operations will also participate in multiple chat rooms, dashboards, and collaboration sites . during the voting period to monitor election activities, including the ESI dashboard that will be used to JE THE CHARTER AND communicate directly with CISA Headquarters.